Knowing The Future

 Mulla Nasrudin was walking along the street when he passed another man with a lot of stubble on his face standing outside a shop.
 Nasrudin asked: “How often do you shave?
 Twenty or thirty times a day,” answered the man with the stubble.
 “What!
 You must be a freak!” exclaimed Nasrudin.
 “No, I’m only a…

-• Merits Of Youth
+• Ways Of God

 Leave a Reply